top of page

 Take a journey through Jakarta's landmarks with a guided tour.

-Discover the nation's traditions and architecture at the Taman Mini, followed by a visit to the National Monument, Istiqlal, a local market and also the national museum.
+Discover the nation's traditions and architecture at the Taman Mini, followed by a visit to the National Monument, Istiqlal, a local market, and the national museum.

 ⪢ Contact Information for Taman Mini Indonesia Indah